Food Franchise | Franchise Coach

 Small Franchise Business (Food Truck) | FranciseCoach

-Best for: Office districts, college areas, transit hubs.
+Best for: business districts/office areas, college campus areas, transit hubs.

-Watch‑outs: Midday sales concentration; bread quality and produce freshness drive repeat visits.
+Worst for: high bread quality and fresh produce drive repeat visits.

 2) Coffee franchises & cafés